f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/xc-console-demo-guide.rst

 11. Retest the GenAI application for sensitive information disclosure

 Below we shall take a look into detailed steps as mentioned above.

-1. Creating mk8s cluster from F5 XC Console:
+1. In AWS console, create the EKS cluster following the steps mentioned in this `article <https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html>` _.
       **Step 1.1**: Login to F5 XC Console
             a.
 From the F5 XC Home page, ``Select the Distributed Apps`` Service
             b.
 Select Manage > Manage K8s > K8s clusters in the configuration menu.
 Click on Add K8s cluster.